mtmars-aexp/quiz-manager/README.md

 Permission level: Can take quizzes.
 Cannot view answers.
 Cannot edit or create new quizzes.
 ```

 Please login with a desired permission level and you will be taken to the home page.
 The home page lists all available quizzes.
-You can start a quiz by clicking on its name on the top left corner of the box.
+You can start a quiz by clicking on its name on the top left corner of the grey box.

 ### Taking A Quiz

+The quiz will consist of several boxes each with one to five answers in them.
+Please click on the button you'd like to choose as your answer.

+If you have a permission level of 2 or greater, you may click the "Reveal answer" button to show the correct answer to any question.
+You can click the button again to hide the answer.

+Once you have answered every question, click the `"Count score!"` button at the bottom of the page.
+You may have to scroll down to see it.
+Your quiz will then be marked, and the boxes will turn either green or red depending on if you answered correctly or not.
+A total score will be displayed to the right of the `"Count score!"` button.
+After your score has been displayed, you can safely return to the home page via your browsers back button or the navigation bar at the top of the page.

+### Editing A Quiz

+If you have the highest permission level, quizzes on the home page will have an `"edit"` button on the bottom left of the grey selection box.
+You may click this button to be taken to a quiz editing page.
+Enter text into the relevant boxes at the top of the page to edit the quizzes name and description.
+You may edit the question, answers, and correct answer of any question by editing the fields on the page.
+You may delete questions by clicking the `"delete"` button.

+### Saving Your Changes

+Your changes when editing or creating a quiz are not saved automatically.
+You must click the `"Save changes"` button to save your changes to the system.